 Chaga in medicine: research on medicinal properties

-Useful properties of birch chaga
+Beneficial properties of birch chaga

-The main useful properties of birch chaga:
+The main beneficial properties of birch chaga:

-• has antimicrobial, diuretic and antispasmodic action;
+• has antimicrobial, diuretic and antispasmodic effects;

 • normalizes the microflora of the gastrointestinal tract;

-• equalizes pressure and pulse rhythm;
+• equalizes blood pressure and pulse rhythm;

-• positively affects the nervous system;
+• has a positive effect on the nervous system;

-• accelerates metabolism, incl. in the tissues of the brain;
+• accelerates metabolism, incl. in brain tissue;

 • increases immunity and resistance to infections;